divatekodand/cs838_project/README.md

 # Robust 3D Object Detection for Autonomous Vehicles using Sensor Fusion

-# To train the depthmap prediction architecture, do the following:
+# To train the proposed depthmap prediction architecture:

 1. To reproduce the baseline results from the original paper follow the README instructions in monodepth2 directory